cfpb/consumerfinance.gov/docs/profiling-django.md

 and line number in additional context to the left.

-If that function is called multiple times, other calls will also highlight in the visulization.
+If that function is called multiple times, other calls will also highlight in the visualization.
 This is a good way to identify duplication that one may wish to refactor.

 ## Basic workflow